- How do I choose a program?

 20% participate in a short-term program

-Dickinson students typically study on semester and academic year programs during their junior year, but some students may choose to study abroad during sophomore year or for the first semester of senior year.
-Globally Integrated courses and summer programs appeal to all students, either as a one-time-only off-campus experience or in addition to a semester or year abroad.
+Dickinson students typically study on semester and academic year programs during their junior year, but students may petition to study abroad as early as the first semester of their sophomore year or for the last semester of senior year.
+Globally Integrated courses and summer programs are open to all students.

 Each year, more than 20 students from other institutions participate in Dickinson study abroad programs, some through special consortial arrangements.
 These students are warmly welcomed as "guest students" of the college for the duration of the program.
 As such, they enjoy all the rights and privileges granted by the program, the one restriction being ineligibility for Dickinson grant money and endowed scholarships.